edgedb/easy-edgedb/chapter6/index.md

 }
 ```

 And if we had written something like `FILTER .name = 'SLLLovakia'` then it would return `{}`, letting us know that nothing matched.
+Or to be precise: the top-level object matched on `FILTER .name = 'Jonathan Harker'`, but `places_visited` doesn't get updated because nothing matched the `FILTER` there.

 And since Jonathan hasn't visited Slovakia, we can use `-=` instead of `+=` with the same `UPDATE` syntax to remove it now.